UofTActuarial/UofTActuarial.github.io/content/authors/admin/_index.md

 user_groups:

 ---

+Welcome to the University of Toronto Actuarial Science Research Group!
+Here we display some of the most recent research work by our group.

 <!-- The Genetic Logic Lab is run by <a href="/author/chris-myers/">Chris Myers</a>.
 The research in the lab focuses on the interdisciplinary synthetic biology work in the overlap between electrical engineering, mathematical modelling, and genetic biology.
 Examples of work include: the creation of genetic design automation programs similar to electronic design automation programs for circuit designs, stochastic verification of genetic models, and a repository for storing and sharing genetic constructs. -->